Rivashjerrier/alx-system_engineering-devops/README.md

-This repository contains 0x00-shell_basics projects
+This repository will be used for shell basics projects